arialdomartini/grasp-it/src/PreferExceptionsToErrorCodes/README.md

 ```java
 if (set("username", "unclebob"))...
 ```
 Imagine this from the point of view of the reader.
 What does it mean?
-Is it asking whether the “`username`” attribute was previously set to “`unclebob`”?
-Or is it asking whether the “`username`” attribute was successfully set to “`unclebob`”?
-It’s hard to infer the meaning from the call because it’s not clear whether the word “`set`” is a verb or an adjective.
+Is it asking whether the `username` attribute was previously set to `unclebob`?
+Or is it asking whether the `username` attribute was successfully set to `unclebob`?
+It’s hard to infer the meaning from the call because it’s not clear whether the word `set` is a verb or an adjective.

 The author intended set to be a verb, but in the context of the `if` statement it feels like an adjective.
-So the statement reads as “*If the `username` attribute was previously set to `unclebob`*” and not “*set the `username` attribute to `unclebob` and if that worked then. . . .*” We could try to resolve this by renaming the `set` function to `setAndCheckIfExists`, but that doesn’t much help the readability of the `if` statement.
+So the statement reads as *“If the `username` attribute was previously set to `unclebob`”* and not *“set the `username` attribute to `unclebob` and if that worked then...”* We could try to resolve this by renaming the `set` function to `setAndCheckIfExists`, but that doesn’t much help the readability of the `if` statement.
 The real solution is to separate the command from the query so that the ambiguity cannot occur.

 ```java
 if (attributeExists("username")) {